Best Coho Salmon River Fishing Lures

 Steelhead Slammer Spinners

 Hand crafted in Oregon, designed by a river angler with a passion for quality gear.
-These spinners have a low-profile brass body that sinks fast into the strike zone.
+Steelhead Slammer Spinners have a low-profile brass body that sinks fast into the strike zone.

 Kodiak Customer Tackle Spinners